Density theorems for $\text{GL}_n$ via Rankin-Selberg $L$-functions: Outline

 as we show in \cref{prop:rs-nonnegative-definite}.
 This allows one to bound

-for any complex sequence $(u_m)$ and a suitable smooth majorant $\Phi$; the sums $\sum_m \Phi(\frac{m}{M})\, a_{\pi \times \tilde\pi'}(m)$ in the right-hand side can then be expressed in terms of the $L$-functions $L(s, \pi \times \tilde\pi')$.
+for any complex sequence $(u_m)$ and a suitable smooth majorant $\Phi$; the sums $\sum_m \Phi(\frac{m}{M})\, \lambda_{\pi \times \tilde\pi'}(m)$ in the right-hand side can then be expressed in terms of the $L$-functions $L(s, \pi \times \tilde\pi')$.
 We consider such trilinear sums over $m, \pi, \pi'$, with additional weights of $(M/m)^{\beta_\pi + \bar\beta_{\pi'}}$, in \cref{prop:rs-triple-sums}.
 We ultimately apply this for the sequences $u_m = \one_{m = \ell}$, respectively $u_m = \one_{m = 1}$ (with $M = \ell$).

-This argument leads to better bounds for averages like $\frac{1}{|\mF|^2}\sum_{\pi,\pi' \in \mF} w_\pi \bar w_{\pi'}\, a_{\pi \times \tilde\pi'}(\ell)$, which can be exploited to produce density theorems: rather than seeking a contradiction when $\max_j |\Re\, \mu_{\pi,j}|$ is too large, we seek an upper bound for $|\mF|$ in terms of the smallest local parameter $\min_{\pi \in \mF} \max_j |\Re\, \mu_{\pi,j}|$ and the largest total conductor $\max_{\pi \in \mF} \mfC_\pi$.
-The conductor aspect is crucial in such results (unlike in the pointwise bounds from \cite{luo1995selberg,rudnick1996zeros,kim2003functoriality}), so we need to make all dependencies on it explicit; the convexity bounds of Li \cite{li2010upper} are helpful here.
+This argument leads to better bounds for averages like $\frac{1}{|\mF|^2}\sum_{\pi,\pi' \in \mF} w_\pi \bar w_{\pi'}\, \lambda_{\pi \times \tilde\pi'}(\ell)$, which can be exploited to produce density theorems: rather than seeking a contradiction when $\max_j |\Re\, \mu_{\pi,j}|$ is too large, we seek an upper bound for $|\mF|$ in terms of the smallest local parameter $\min_{\pi \in \mF} \max_j |\Re\, \mu_{\pi,j}|$ and the largest total conductor $\max_{\pi \in \mF} \mfC_\pi$.
+The conductor aspect is crucial in such results (unlike in the pointwise bounds from \cite{luo1995selberg,rudnick1996zeros,kim2003functoriality}), so we need to make all dependencies on it explicit; the convexity bounds of Li \cite{li2010upper} are essential here.
 Another difficulty is that we cannot simply let various parameters tend to $\infty$ as in \cite{luo1995selberg,rudnick1996zeros,kim2003functoriality}; we will need to carefully optimize such parameters.
-Thus for instance, in our results at finite places, concluding the argument requires a more explicit lower bound in \cref{eq:sketch-nonneg-def} when $m = p^k$, together with Tur\'an's lower bounds for power sums.
+Thus for instance, in our results at finite places, concluding the argument requires a more explicit lower bound in \cref{eq:sketch-nonneg-def} when $m = p^k$, as well as an application of Tur\'an's lower bounds for power sums.